cyrilletoulet/gerenuk/README.md

 ### OpenStack project configuration reference

 To monitor an OpenStack project, create a specific configuration file in /etc/gerenuk/project.d.
-For more consistency, you can name your configuration files following the convention ''domain.project.conf''.
+For more consistency, you can name your configuration files following the convention *domain.project.conf*.

 The project specific configuration reference:
 ```ini